-Transmission within the schools - There are twelve students and one staff member who are currently excluded from school as a result of testing positive for COVID-19.
-This means transmission within the schools remains low.
+Transmission within the schools - There are zero students and one staff member who is currently excluded from school as a result of testing positive for COVID-19.
+There are no clusters and this is a decline from June 1.
+This means transmission within the schools remains low